uob-coms30040/uob-coms30040.github.io/welcome.md

 <!-- Note that Chapter 9 of the notes, on decidability and undecidability is not examined (since I did not have time to cover it in lectures).
 The last two sections of the last chapter, 13.3 and 13.4 are not examined either. -->

 Below you will find a selection of past papers and their answers.
-Note, you will typically find the older "past papers" more difficult than the real exam, because what you have been taught differs from what has been taught in previous iterations of the unit.
+HOWEVER, in the past the exam was a different format: it was a 2 hour exam dedicated to Types and Lambda Calculus.
+Now, Types and Lambda Calculus just forms one section in the 2 hour "Topics in Computer Science" exam.
+Therefore, each of the past papers below contains roughly twice as many problems as you will need to solve in your exam.
+Note, you will also typically find the older "past papers" more difficult than the real exam, because what you have been taught differs from what has been taught in previous iterations of the unit.
 For example, in previous years, students had much more practice with pure terms (PCF without constants, as in Problem Sheet 5).

 <ul>
     <li><a href="papers/jan-2019.pdf" target="_blank">January 2019</a> (<a href="papers/jan-2019-answers.pdf"  target="_blank">answers</a>)</li>